Who is Dmitry Muratov, Russian journalist and co-winner of the 2021 Nobel Peace Prize?

-“I’ll tell you this: this is not my merit.
+“I’ll tell you this: This is not my merit.
 This is Novaya Gazeta.
 It is for those who died defending the right of people to freedom of speech.
 Since they are not with us, they [the Nobel Committee] apparently decided that I should speak for them,” he told Tass news agency.

 But Muratov played a key role in strengthening Russia’s independent journalism after the fall of the Soviet Union, helping it survive in extremely difficult conditions in modern Russia.